Share

 • Let the chili simmer on low for 45 minutes, stirring occasionally.

-• Taste and salt accordingly.
+• Taste and taste for salt, adding more if needed.
 It is ready.

 • To Make the Sofrito Seasoning Base for Your Beef